East Tennessee State University

 In 1991, with the beginning of the Kellogg-funded, Rural Primary Care Track, standardized patients were also recruited from Mountain City and Rogersville to teach in a new inter-professional communication course.
 Standardized Patients were also used for practice in physical diagnosis for the rural track students.

 In 2000, the Schools of Medicine and Nursing, with involvement from Public Health, developed a required inter-professional communication course that relies heavily on the use of Standardized Patients to this day.

 The role of SPs at ETSU expanded when Martin Eason, MD arrived in 2003 from Louisville, KY with experience using Standardized Patients to provide primary instruction in physical diagnosis.
 Standardized Patients learn how to perform the physical examination and are tested.
 Those scoring over 90% on a physical examination checklist of several hundred maneuvers, teach M-1 students how to perform the physical examination.
 SPs also participate in teaching the Pharmacy and Medical Students exam skills and the assessment of those skills.
-The program was also expanded with the addition of the male genital urinary exam capability.

 (The above information contained in the historical section is based on contributions by: Forrest Lang, M.D.; Martin Eason, M.D.; and Christine Murdock, a long-time SP in the Standardized Patient program.)

 Barrows, Howard S.; Simulated Patients (Programmed Patients); The Development and Use of a New Technique in Medical Education ; Springfield, Ill., Thomas; 1971.